 a.
 Indirectness was downgraded by one level since this outcome was assessed at different timepoints among the included studies.

 b.
 Indirectness was downgraded by one level since the assessment timing was not specified in one study.

+c.
+The definition of this outcome was not specified in the included studies.